Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

  ## **Characteristics of Elliptic Curves**

- - Set of points that satisfy the equation y²=x³+ax+b
+ - Set of points that satisfy the equation y² = x³ + ax + b
+ - 4a³ + 27b² ≠ 0
+     - Results in a singular curve with discriminant = 0 that is easy to solve
+     - Graph has cusps, nodes (self-intersections), or acnodes (isolated points)
  - Symmetric about the x-axis
  - Straight lines intersect the curve at no more than 3 points